appressoas/cradmin_legacy/docs/apps.cradmin_invite.rst

 `cradmin_invite` --- A generalized invite workflow
 ##################################################

-The purpose of the :mod:`django_cradmin.apps.cradmin_invite` app is to provide a general purpose invite workflow.
+The purpose of the :mod:`cradmin_legacy.apps.cradmin_invite` app is to provide a general purpose invite workflow.

 *******